SitePen/dgrid/README.md

 ## Editor

-The Editor plugin provides the ability to render editor widgets within cells for a column.
+The Editor plugin provides the ability to render editor controls within cells for a column.
 When used in conjunction with the OnDemandGrid module, edited fields are directly correlated with the dirty state of the grid;
-changes will then be saved back to the store based on edits performed in the grid.
+changes can then be saved back to the store based on edits performed in the grid.

 The Editor module supports both standard HTML input elements and widgets.
 To create an Editor which uses a simple input element, simply specify the type